- Search The Registry

 More than a "personal foul"

-On this date in 1951, a racial incident of, during the college football game between Oklahoma A&M (now Oklahoma State) and Drake University.
+On this date in 1951, a racial incident occurred during the college football game between Oklahoma A&M (now Oklahoma State) and Drake University.

 During the first quarter of the game, Drake’s Johnny Bright, a Black running back and the nation's leading rusher, was knocked out of the game with a broken jaw by Oklahoma A&Ms defensive tackle Wilbanks Smith, who was white.
 With Bright gone, A&M erased an early deficit and won the game over previously unbeaten Drake.